am-client-projects/architecture/README.md

 - Logging and Observability
     - Opentelemetry
 - User Management and Data Privacy
+    - KYC
     - GDPR
+        - Data portability
+        - Right to be forgotten
     - User Onboarding and Offboarding
-    - KYC
     - Credential Recovery

 ## Specific